Nimaoth/Nev/README.md

 - Run `nimble setup`

 ### Desktop version
-- Use `nimble buildDesktop` to compile the desktop version of the editor.
+- Use `nimble buildDesktop` or `nimble build` to compile the desktop version of the editor.
 - The release builds are built with:
   - For the gui version: `nimble buildDesktop --app:gui -D:forceLogToFile -D:enableGui=true -D:enableTerminal=false`
   - For the terminal version: `nimble buildDesktop --app:console -D:forceLogToFile -D:enableGui=false -D:enableTerminal=true`